redixhumayun/redixhumayun.github.io/_drafts/building-an-lsm-engine-part-i.md

 }
 ```

 Now, this would have actually been enough at this point.
 However, the course defines two additional types of iterators to make changing things easier, so let's just add those.
 However, the hierarchy of the iterators is the same as we saw in the above diagram.
-We added 2 new layers but nothing fundamentally changed.
+We will add 2 new layers but nothing fundamentally changed.

 ```rust
 use std::{